 New: Within the BioMedIT project, all exchanges of public keys are done via the public keyserver at https://keys.openpgp.org.
 If you have used sett-gui before, make sure you have set the Keyserver URL in the Settings tab to https://keys.openpgp.org.

 This keyserver can be accessed directly from the sett application (recommended), via a

 web browser, or through command line programs such as

-The certification status of a public key can be easily verified in the
+The status of a public key in the DCC portal can be easily verified in the

 sett-gui application by

 going to the Keys tab, and selecting the key in the Public key list.

 Since September 20th 2022, BioMedIT has changed its keyserver.
 As a consequence, it is no longer needed to get your public key certified.

 A prerequisite to encrypt and transfer files with sett is to have public/private key pair.